 If you are considering breast augmentation with implants, you will need to consider which type of incisions are best for you.
 Dr. David Passaretti places breast implants using a variety of incisions, including around the nipples, below the crease of the breasts, under the armpits, or through the navel.
-Each of these incision types carry unique advantages and disadvantages you will need to consider.
+Each of these incision types carries unique advantages and disadvantages you will need to consider.
 Dr. Passaretti will work closely with you to determine the incision pattern that is right for you.
-To learn more about your choices for breast augmentation incisions, contact Dr. Passaretti's Darien office today.
+To learn more about your choices for breast augmentation incisions, contact Dr. Passaretti's Fairfield County office today.

 Although they are generally larger than other types of incisions, Dr. Passaretti is able to conceal any scarring within the natural contours of the breast.
 Inframammary incisions can be used to place implants either above or below the breast muscle, depending on a patient's goals.
 This type of incision can be reused in the future for revision augmentation or implant replacement.

 Periareolar incisions are located close to where the implants will rest, so Dr. Passaretti is able to place the implant with great precision.
 Like inframammary incisions, periareolar implants can be used in the future for revision surgery.

-Transaxillary breast augmentation is performed by inserting deflated saline implants through the arm pit.
+Transaxillary breast augmentation is performed by inserting deflated saline implants through the armpit.
 Dr. Passaretti uses endoscopic tools to create a pathway to the breast, where he can place the silicone shell either above or below the pectoral muscle.
 Next, he fills the implants according to your aesthetic goals.
-This type of incision is one of the most discreet types of incisions, since any visible scarring is hidden while your arms are down.
-Since a greater amount of tissue will be affected, this type of augmentation results in a slightly longer recovery time than periareolar and inframammary incisions.
+This approach can not be used for silicone implants or in revisionary surgery.

 This method results in very little scarring, which is hidden in the navel and is completely unnoticeable.
 Because this incision is the furthest from the breasts, it is very important to select a surgeon with a great level of skill and training.